 However, “cigarette, tobacco product, or nicotine product” does include any product that the Food and Drug Administration of the United States (FDA) has approved as a tobacco use cessation product.

-Selling cigarettes, tobacco or nicotine to a minor is a Colorado class 2 petty offense.
-The penalty for selling tobacco to a minor is a fine of $200.
+Selling cigarettes, tobacco or nicotine to a person under 21 is a civil infraction.
+The penalty for selling tobacco to a person under 21 is a fine of $200.1

-You also do not commit an offense under this section if the person under eighteen years of age was acting at the direction of an employee of a governmental agency authorized to enforce or ensure compliance with laws relating to the prohibition of the sale of cigarettes, tobacco products, or nicotine products to minors.
-In other words, the government is not allowed to entrap you by using a minor to try to buy tobacco from you.
+You also do not commit an offense under this section if the person under twenty-one years of age was acting at the direction of an employee of a governmental agency authorized to enforce or ensure compliance with laws relating to the prohibition of the sale of cigarettes, tobacco products, or nicotine products to underage people.
+In other words, the government is not allowed to entrap you by using an underage person to try to buy tobacco from you.

 The federal Family Smoking Prevention And Tobacco Control Act applies to the sale of cigarettes, tobacco and nicotine products on federally owned or controlled property, including, without limitation, on military bases and Indian reservations within the state of Colorado.

-Like Colorado’s law against providing tobacco to minors, federal law prohibits the sale of cigarettes and tobacco products to anyone under 18.
+Like Colorado’s law against providing tobacco to underage people, federal law prohibits the sale of cigarettes and tobacco products to anyone under 21.

 Call us for help…

-If you or someone you know has been charged with a violation of Colorado’s laws against providing tobacco, alcohol, drugs or handguns to a minor, we invite you to contact us for a free consultation.
+If you or someone you know has been charged with a violation of Colorado’s laws against providing tobacco, alcohol, drugs or handguns to an underage person, we invite you to contact us for a free consultation.

 Also see our related article on the Colorado crime of permitting an unauthorized minor to drive.